 Mary Beth connects people in the community through her work and also just for fun.
 She started a business women’s networking group with her co-founder, Helen Waldron, in June of 2019.
 In her spare time Mary Beth loves to hike, meditate, browse local boutiques, work in the garden, and spend time with her family and friends.

 Jill Lawlor is the Advertising Sales Executive for Litchfield Magazine and media, and has been helping clients find the right advertising solutions for almost a decade.
 With over 30 years experience in print sales, marketing, and account management, she works with clients to develop the best media plan to drive their business growth and success.
 In her spare time Jill loves to hike/explore the great outdoors, enjoy delicious food (especially Italian), and spend time with friends, family, and her Maltipoo Rustie.

 Our Team is out there every day, compiling information, talking to folks, and keeping you clued into what’s happening in Litchfield County.
-Our thanks to Steve Lombardi, Stacey Dillard, Lisa Berte, Anne McAndrew, Jill Lawlor, Lynn Higgins, Vanessa Hammond, numerous writers, photographers, and wonderful interns, for all their talent, expertise, and good work.
+Our thanks to Steve Lombardi, Lisa Berte, Jill Lawlor, Lynn Higgins, Vanessa Hammond, Allie Steers, numerous writers, photographers, and wonderful interns, for all their talent, expertise, and good work.